 Q: How large should the MP3 file be?
 A:Typically, one minute of song equals about 1mb.
 So a 3 minute song will usually be araound 3MB.
 Our upload system allows files up to 12MB to give you plenty of room.

-Q: Can I just use a song from one of my CDs?
+Q: Can I use a song from a CD?
 A: Yes.
 But you must first import the song from your CD into your computer (a process called "Ripping") and then convert it to MP3 format.
 This is very simple and you probably have everything you need on your computer so it shouldn't require the purchase of any new hardware or software.
 There is a lot of free information on how to do this online.

 Q: I have a video version of my song.
 Can I enter this?
 A:Yes.
 You can enter it as a music video by submitting a link to the video, instead of uploading an MP3, in which case the video will not be judged as a visual video, and only the audio track will be judged.
 You can also enter this in the Music Video Category where the video itself, together with the song, will both be judged together.
 If you have a very strong video that you are proud of we recommend that you enter it in both the Music Video Categoy and also in a separate song style category.
 For more information see the How To Enter page.

 Q: Is there a minimum age restriction?
 A:No, there is no minimum age restriction for writers.